massalabs/massa-sc-examples/sum/contracts/README.md

 By default it will build `assembly/main.ts`.

-To use libraries as massa-as-sdk and @massalabs/as you need to import the required function, for instance :
+To use libraries like @massalabs/massa-as-sdk and @massalabs/as, you need to import the required function, for instance:

 ```jsx
 import { generateEvent } from "@massalabs/massa-as-sdk";